 Contributions to the MRF are calculated so as to maintain the Fund on an actuarially sound basis.
-This means that there will be sufficient funds to make all benefit payments to eligible recipients each year, and that the Fund balance is projected to eventually equal the actuarial liability; i.e., all unfunded liabilities are liquidated.
+This means there will be sufficient funds to make all benefit payments to eligible recipients each year, and the Fund balance is projected to eventually equal the actuarial liability; i.e., all unfunded liabilities are liquidated.
 In order to accomplish this objective, normal costs are calculated to fully fund the current year projected liability for military personnel.
 In addition, amortization payments are calculated to fund liabilities that were present at plan inception (initial unfunded liability) and any emerging actuarial gains or losses.
+Because of "sequestration," the Office of Management and Budget (OMB) required a \$689 million reduction to the actuarially determined contribution made to the MRF at the beginning of FY 2014.
+However, the Board chose to amortize this shortfall over one year as an experience loss, effectively putting MRF funding at the beginning of FY 2015 back to where it would have been without the sequestration reduction.

 The initial unfunded liability of the program was amortized over a 50-year period through the FY 2007 payment.
 At its August 2007 meeting, the Board decided to decrease the period over which the initial unfunded liability is fully amortized by 8 years.
-Their decision was made to ensure that, at a minimum, the amortization payment covered the interest on the unfunded actuarial liability.
+The Board's decision was made to ensure that, at a minimum, the amortization payment covered the interest on the unfunded actuarial liability.
 Therefore, starting with the FY 2008 payment, the initial unfunded liability is being amortized over a 42-year period, with the last payment expected to be made October 1, 2025.
-All subsequent gains and losses experienced by the system are amortized over a 30-year period.
-Chapter 74 of Title 10, United States Code (U.S.C.), requires that the Board approve the methods and assumptions used to (1) compute actuarial costs and liabilities, (2) amortize the initial unfunded liability, and (3) amortize all actuarial gains and losses.
+All subsequent gains and losses experienced by the system are amortized over a period determined by a weighted average using 30 years for the new gain or loss and the remaining period for the existing unamortized balance.
+Chapter 74 of Title 10, United States Code (U.S.C.), requiring the Board approve the methods and assumptions used to (1) compute actuarial costs and liabilities for funding purposes, (2) amortize the initial unfunded liability, and (3) amortize all actuarial gains and losses.
 The Board is a Federal Advisory Committee appointed by the Secretary of Defense.

-SFFAS No. 33, as published on October 14, 2008 by FASAB, requires the use of a yield curve based on marketable U.S. Treasury securities to determine the interest rates used to calculate actuarial liabilities for federal financial statements.
+SFFAS No. 33, as published on October 14, 2008 by FASAB requires the use of a yield curve based on marketable U.S. Treasury securities to determine the interest rates used to calculate actuarial liabilities for federal financial statements.
 Historical experience is the basis for expectations about future trends in marketable U.S. Treasury securities.